-Why Princess Charlotte Will Never Be Your Average Spare Heir
+Why Princess Charlotte Will Never Be Your Average Spare Heir - E!
+Online

 Of course, by the time Charlotte arrived, Harry had carved out an estimable niche for himself as a humanitarian and full-time working royal, often joining forces with his brother and sister-in-law on charitable projects, but also distinguishing himself on his own with his work on behalf of military veterans and families affected by HIV/AIDS in Africa.
 He still had some issues to work out, but his wildest days were behind him.

-"I feel there is just a smallish window when people are interested in me before [William's kids] take over," Harry told his biographer Angela Levin in 2017, "and I've got to make the most of it."

-A million developments later, Harry is no longer a working royal, having decamped with his wife, Meghan Markle, and son Archie to the United States to do his own similar-looking but independently-financed thing away from the crushing glare of the UK. tabloids.
+A million developments later, Harry is no longer a working royal, having decamped with his wife Meghan Markle to the United States to do his own similar-looking but independently-financed thing away from the crushing glare of the U.K. tabloids.

-For years, though, before he settled into his lofty position with the Firm (and was still a bachelor seeking The One), royal watchers and people close to him speculated that if anyone was going to do his own thing and perhaps even live on another continent part of the time, it was going to be Harry.

 "He wasn't going to be happy living his life in William's shadow," royal biographer Katie Nicholl told E!
-News' Melanie Bromley in 2015 when Charlotte was born, discussing the spare-heir struggle.
+News in 2015 when Charlotte was born, discussing the spare-heir struggle.
 "He recognized that not being the heir gave him a greater freedom.
 When William said he wanted to be a policeman so he could look after his mother, Harry, who was very young at the time shot back, 'You can't because you've got to be king.'"

-Prince Charles has long envisioned a slimmed-down monarchy, one in which fewer members of his family are considered full-timers (and therefore partaking of the public money that helps keep the Firm up and running), but by all accounts his smaller troop of working royals would have included his younger son, who has historically been very popular in Britain and beyond.
+Charles has long envisioned a slimmed-down monarchy, one in which fewer members of his family are considered full-timers (and therefore partaking of the public money that helps keep the Firm up and running), but by all accounts his smaller troop of working royals would have included his younger son, who has historically been very popular in Britain and beyond.

-While we're years away from anyone having to make any decisions about who does what—Prince George, who's third in line to the throne, has to conquer the second grade first, at least—it's already apparent that William and Kate have put a priority on filling their children's lives with normal activities while also readying them for, if not their future not-quite-normal lives just yet, then lives of gratitude and public service.
+Today, it's already apparent that William and Kate have put a priority on filling their children's lives with normal activities while also readying them for, if not their future not-quite-normal lives just yet, then lives of gratitude and public service.

-These recent fraught weeks have been an opportunity to do just that, as George, Charlotte and Louis have been joining in the nightly applause for the National Health Service and other frontline workers busy fighting the novel coronavirus and keeping society running during all the shutdowns.
-Last month, at the queen's Sandringham estate, Charlotte and George joined William and Kate in packing up food to be delivered to isolated seniors in the area.
+Amid the coronavirus pandemic, George, Charlotte and Prince Louis joined in the nightly applause for the National Health Service and other frontline workers keeping society running during all the shutdowns.
+In April 2020, at the queen's Sandringham estate, Charlotte and George joined William and Kate in packing up food to be delivered to isolated seniors in the area.

 Princess Diana strove to strike the right balance between honoring her eldest son William's destiny and making Harry feel just as special, and that was just on the royal front.
 She also famously wanted her sons to experience life outside the literal and proverbial palace walls, taking them with her to visit homeless shelters and hospital patients.

 And apparently she saw a sparkle in Harry that made him more of a natural people person than his brother.

-According to royal correspondent Robert Jobson, Diana privately called Harry "GKH"—for "Good King Harry"—"because she thought he'd probably be better equipped for the role in the future than William," Jobson said last year on the Channel 5 special William & Harry: Princes At War?
+According to royal correspondent Robert Jobson, Diana privately called Harry "GKH"—for "Good King Harry"—"because she thought he'd probably be better equipped for the role in the future than William," Jobson said in 2019 on the Channel 5 special William & Harry: Princes At War?

 Birth order, naturally, made the decision for everybody.

-As far as taking after Harry, Charlotte could do worse in the popularity department—and she's already standing out as much as a 5-year-old surrounded by future kings can with her congenial but relatable (we've all had tantrums at the airport) personality.
+As far as taking after Harry, Charlotte could do worse in the popularity department—and she's already standing out as much as any kid surrounded by future kings can with her congenial but relatable (we've all had tantrums at the airport) personality.

 But the vast public interest in Harry's life—including why his home country has been so invested in his romantic fortunes—was shaped by especially unique circumstances, most notably the loss of his mother at a young age, and may Charlotte's life be entirely uneventful in that regard.